It’s vital that we invest in our marriage after kids, both for the health of our marriage and also for the sake of our whole family.

 **Links in this post may be affiliate links.
 This means that if you click that link and purchase the product, I may receive a small compensation.
 I am, however, committed to honestly assessing the products mentioned.
 Please read my disclosure policy for more details. **

-One of the hardest things for me after Aidan was born was making sure that Levon felt like he was still #1 to me.
+One of the hardest things for me after our first son was born was making sure that Levon felt like he was still #1 to me.
 New moms (and not-so-new moms) have a lot on their plates.
 Babies require constant care and attention, and it’s easy to put your marriage on the back burner.

 However, I knew that it was so important to resist the temptation to let Aidan become my sole focus.
 For the sake of my marriage, and the stability and security a strong marriage brings to the whole family, I knew I needed to be intentional about putting my husband first.